viktigpetterr/ObjectSecurityProtocol/README.md

 # ObjectSecurityProtocol
 Application level security protocol.
 Provides integrity, confidentiality, and replay protection.
 Based on the principles of object security and perfect forward secrecy..

 ## Installing
-Run
 ´´´
 pip install -r requirements.txt
 ´´´

-## Notes
-- Run ´´´python3 -m venv ./venv´´´ to create virutal environment.
+## To create virutal environment run:
+´´´
+python3 -m venv ./venv
+´´´
+## To start the virtual environment run:
+´´´
+source ./venv/bin/activate
+´´´
-- Run ´´´source ./venv/bin/activate´´´ in order to start the virtual environment.
+## To start the virtual environment run:
-- In order to keep track of dependencies, run ´´´pip freeze > ./requirements.txt´´´ after a package has been installed.
+´´´
+source ./venv/bin/activate
+´´´
+## Run following command when ever a new package has been installed:
+´´´
+pip freeze > ./requirements.txt
+´´´